 NBNSSpoofSpotter feature detects attacks using the Responder tool and includes a link to https://github.com/SpiderLabs/Responder with more information about the attack.

-View available Deception OS
+Deception OS

-The Deception > Deception OS page lists the deception OSes available for creating Decoy VMs.
+The Deception OS page displays the deception OSes available for creating Decoy VMs.
+Use this page to upload a deception OS package or to synchronize the deception OS list.